Jack Welch Management Institute: History

-The Jack Welch Management Institute was developed in 2009 in partnership with Chancellor University.
-The partnership was made possible due to the relationship between Jack Welch and entrepreneur Michael Clifford.
-Welch initially invested $2 million to purchase a 12% share of the company running the university, Chancellor University Systems.
-In turn, Chancellor named the MBA program The Jack Welch Management Institute.
+The Jack Welch Management Institute was sponsored by Chancellor University in 2009, when Welch invested $2 million to purchase a 12% share of the company running the university, Chancellor University Systems.
+The partnership investment was made possible due to the relationship between Jack Welch and entrepreneur Michael Clifford and allowed the school to emerge from bankruptcy.
+Chancellor named the MBA program The Jack Welch Management Institute.

-Welch wanted to create a high-quality MBA program that will integrate his philosophy of leadership and human resources into a 12-course program.
-Welch infused his principles of candor, differentiation, voice and dignity, people-driven management, and authentic leadership into the curriculum.
+Welch said that he wanted to create a high-quality MBA program that would integrate his philosophy of leadership and human resources into a 12-course program.
+Welch infused his personal principles into the curriculum.

 The institute launched in June 2009, and classes began in January 2010.
+Initial pricing for the product in 2010 was $40,000 for an undergraduate degree and $26,000 for an MBA.

 Acquisition by Strayer Education, Inc

 In April 2011, Welch approached Robert Silberman, CEO and Chairman of Strayer Education, Inc., to discuss moving the institute to Strayer University.
-Welch paid nearly $2 million to buy back his namesake and stated that "Chancellor wasn’t a good vehicle."
+Welch paid nearly $2 million to buy back his namesake from Chancellor, stating that "Chancellor wasn't a good vehicle."
 Strayer Education, Inc purchased the Jack Welch Management Institute from Chancellor University in December 2011 for $7 million.
 Welch invested $2.8 million to Strayer Education as a representation of his economic interest in the program.